 Identify the interactions between and among the 17 SDGs to inform priority-setting in a given context;

 Expose the long-term impact of working with corporations and big for-profit companies on the SDG implementation on human rights and freedoms.

-While 2030 seems to be very far, decisions that we are making today influence the development trajectories for the next decades.
-That is why it is very important to empower feminist movements for develop a feminist vision today.
+While 2030 seems to be out of reach, decisions that we are making today influence the development trajectories for the next decades.
+That is why it is very important to empower feminist movements for the development of a feminist vision today.